Seiko-K/Keeper/README.md

 **Idea → Requirements → UX → Implementation → Testing → Store Release → Improvement**

-The goal is not simply to demonstrate code.
+Keeper is not presented simply as a coding exercise.

-It is to demonstrate the ability to take a product idea from **0 → 1** and deliver a working mobile application to real users.
+It demonstrates the ability to take a product idea from **0 → 1**, make product and UX decisions, implement the application, handle platform-specific requirements, and deliver a working mobile product to real users on both major mobile platforms.

 ---